 251 S 1st Street served as the dress shop where Angela and Jessica bought their outfits for prom.

 330 S 1st Street was used for the Bloated Toad Restaurant where Edward confessed to Bella he could read minds.

 260 S 2nd Street was the Thunderbird and Whale Bookstore while the alley and the parking lot at that location served as the place where Edward saved Bella from her attackers.

 184 S 6th Street is the Swan House.
 This is a private residence so please be respectful when parking and taking pictures.
-(This residence is currently for sale!
+(This residence was recently sold to a Twilight fan!
 Read more info here.)

 Also, if you have the time, stop in at Jilly’s at 299 1st Street.
 They provided the Twilight wardrobe department with prom dresses and decorations for the movie.

 31 miles west of St. Helens is Vernonia, Oregon.
 Vernonia served as Forks, Washington in the movie.
 The downtown was designed with signage to look like Forks and even the iconic “Welcome to Forks” sign was replicated and posted outside of town.

 Rock Creek Bridge – The bridge that Charlie and Bella drive over when they first enter Forks.

 Corner of Bridge and Jefferson – The corner where all the carvings are when Charlie and Bella first drive into “Forks”.